planetlabs/planet-client-python/docs/python/sdk-guide.md

 and password with `Auth.from_login()`.
 Additionally, it can be created with the API key obtained directly from the Planet account site with `Auth.from_key(<API_KEY>)`.

-Once you have provided the authentication information (in other words, the username and API key), it can be accessed by way of the Auth.value.
-The most convenient way of managing it for local use is to write it to a secret file using Auth.write().
+Once you have provided the authentication information (in other words, the username and API key), it can be accessed by way of the `Auth.value`.
+The most convenient way of managing it for local use is to write it to a secret file using `Auth.write()`.
 For example, to obtain and store authentication information:

 Once you have provided the authentication information (in other words, the account username and password), it can be accessed by way of `Auth.value`.
 The most convenient way of managing it for local use is to write it to a secret file using `Auth.write()`.
 It can also be accessed, for example, to store in an environment variable, such as